franklinnunes/scRNAseq-full-analysis-MLP-SHAP/README.md

-# Full scRNA-seq Breast Cancer Analysis with Scanpy
+# Full scRNA-seq Breast Cancer Analysis with Scanpy + Machine learning approach (Cell type classification and model interpretability)
 ## This project involved a comprehensive single-cell RNA sequencing (scRNA-seq) analysis of breast cancer data, utilizing a variety of tools for each stage.
 The analysis pipeline included quality control (QC), highly variable gene (HVG) feature selection, cell annotation, multilayer perceptron (MLP) classification, and model interpretability using SHAP.

 ### Tools and Methods Used: